Last Updated on 4th February 2022 by Sophie Nadeau

 Did you know that there’s an abandoned church in the North of the city by the name of St Kevin’s?
 Or that a replica of Rory Gallagher’s guitar hangs somewhat surreptitiously on a corner of the Temple Bar district?
 And even if you knew of both of those locations, did you know about the National Leprechaun Museum?

 Or that there’s a somewhat forgotten 17th-century Huguenot cemetery behind a large set of iron grilled gates?
 Well, Dublin is home to plenty of hidden gems, all waiting to be sought out.
 Here’s my complete guide to secret spots in Dublin.
+If you’re planning on visiting more of the Emerald Isle, then be sure to check out our guide to the top off the beaten path locations in Ireland.

 Where to stay in Dublin